The Paperback Edition…

 It was kind of cute the way Stella’s tongue would hang out when she was about to eat something really special…like breakfast…or lunch…or dinner…or whenever.

 “I just love you so much Abby,” Stella moaned.

 “Honestly, Charlie, that cat seems almost human at times when you talk for her.
 I could swear she was actually saying something with those meows of hers.”
 Abby said.

-I laughed.
+“I know…right?”
+It was odd.
 For the past three or four months Stella had started to “meow” whenever I would ‘talk’ for her.
-It was kind of eerie.

 Yes.
+Yes.
+Yes.
 My cat has her own plate and she sits on the table in her own spot.
 It just happened to start out that way when she was a kitten.

-“I think that I was part of the ‘interesting part’ towards the end so I stopped taking notes.”
+“I think that I was part of the ‘interesting bit’ towards the end…”